DataSF/datasf.github.io/_resource_topics/open-data-release-toolkit.md

 ---
 title: Open Data Release Toolkit
 description: 'Toolkit to manage risks when publishing data.
 The Privacy Edition assess the release of de-identified sensitive or protected datasets on the open data portal.
-Including a step-by-step guide and supporting form.
-The Security Edition is a 4 step process for managing other types of risks (life / safety, property, etc).'
+Includes a step-by-step guide and supporting form.
+The Security Edition is a 4 step process for managing other types of risks (life / safety, property, etc) with a worksheet in the appendix.'
 tags:
 audiences:
   - Data Publisher